 For the following doggy IQ test, you will need:

 Like humans, dogs can have various forms of intelligence such as visual, auditory, or tactile.
 According to Dr. Coren, Dog Intelligence can be broken down into three groups:

 Instinct intelligence can be derived from their type of breed.
-Guard dogs watch over things, retrievers fetch, hounds track or pursue, pointers sniff out birds and indicate their location by pointing, while companion dogs are attuned to human social signals and respond to our moods to provide comfort.
+Guard dogs watch over things, retrievers fetch, hounds track or pursue, border collies do herding, pointers sniff out birds and indicate their location by pointing, while companion dogs are attuned to human social signals and respond to our moods to provide comfort.